NoelM/noelm.github.io/content/posts/zig_threading.md

 #### Get Nodes from Queue

-The elements in a `Queue` can be safely accessed from any thread of the program with the function `get`.
-It returns an optional node pointer, because the queue could be empty.
-When getting a not, test the returned value:
+The elements in a `Queue` can be safely accessed from any program thread with the function `get`.
+It returns an optional node pointer because the queue might be empty.
+So, test the value of the returned `Node`:

 ```zig
 if (int_to_test.get()) |node| {